 Find and replace the correct charset.

-For example, find all #__ in the install.sql and replace it with your WordPress prefix, Also, find [:CHARSET:] & [:COLLATE:] then replace with the correct string.
+For example, find all #__ in the install.sql and replace it with your WordPress prefix.
+Also, find [:CHARSET:] & [:COLLATE:], then replace them with the correct string.

-Now copy all of the code in the install.sql file [modified with the replace codes] and past it in the SQL Query in your database and then click on the GO button.
+Now copy all of the code in the install.sql file [modified with the replace codes] and paste it into the SQL Query in your database, and then click on the GO button.

-After that, you installed MEC tables and you need to save all of the content on your website, open all evens, shortcode, and taxonomies… and click on the update button to save all of them in the database.
+After that, you install MEC tables, and you need to save all of the events and shortcodes on your website, open all events, shortcodes, and taxonomies… and click on the update button to save all of them in the database.

-I hope the above steps help you if you have any issue yet please let me know: https://webnus.net/support/
+I hope the above steps help you.
+If you have any issues yet, please let me know: https://webnus.net/support/